stuckerj1/bff/README.md

       - 2.ApplyUpdates - Full refresh, full compare, increment, (CDC deferred)
       - 3.Queries - Capture query benchmarking  timings

-- [ ] Manually run `5.
-Visualize Metrics` notebook in the `BFF-Controller` workspace
+- [ ] In the `BFF-Controller` workspace manually run manually run `5.
+Visualize Metrics` notebook.
-  - [ ] 5.VisualizeMetrics - Display metrics from capture
+  - 5.VisualizeMetrics - Display metrics from capture
     - Note:  you may need to wait a day to see all the storage and capacity usage metrics, after `Microsoft Fabric Capacity Metrics` workspace refreshes its data

 - [ ] Review metrics and gain insights.